PyxelM/alucinara/content/groups-and-places/early-morellic-tribes.md

 | **Meaning** | Month of the Sun | Month of Fire | Month of Water | Month of Ice | Month of Qherelh | Month of the Wind | Month of Rain | Month of Foraging | Last Month (Intercalary, repeates every 4 years) |
 ## Cultural Practices
 ### Women
 Women were respected and seen as greatly sacred in Morellic culture.
-In early Morellic society, it was customary for women to perform ablutions twice every day, symbolising their purity.
+In early Morellic society, it was customary for women to perform ablutions (involving cleansing of the body with water and the shaving of the head and tail) twice every day, symbolising their purity.
 In addition, women were further respected as spiritual leaders, mothers, and grandmothers.

 Women commonly held high-ranking positions with a high amount of influence, symbolically acting as mothers over their clans, but were also permitted to perform other tasks such as foraging, pottery, and weaving.
 #### Matriarchs